-The Operational Management Committee is requested to consider and approve the recommendations from the Beach Bin Working Group outlined below:
+The Finance and Democracy Committee is requested to consider and approve:

-- 1. To seek an addition to the Capital Programme in 2018/19 (to be funded from the Capital investment Reserve) to provide for the procurement of approximately 30 post mounted 50 litre bins and a 4 wheel drive utility vehicle to collect the bins which will be located on the seaward side of the beach and sand dunes between St Pauls Avenue Car Park and Starr Gate, with the exception of the amenity beach area, together with additional associated staffing costs for the operation requiring a capital investment estimated at £20k to £25k with ongoing revenue costs estimated at £21k to £25k per annum. - 2.
-If the Committee support recommendation 1, they are subsequently requested to make a recommendation to the Finance and Democracy committee to approve additions to the capital and revenue budgets in support of this scheme, as detailed.
+- 1. An addition to the Capital Programme in 2018/19 in the sum of £25k (to be funded from the Capital investment Reserve) to provide for the procurement of approximately 30 post mounted 50 litre bins and a 4 wheel drive utility vehicle to collect the bins which will be located on the seaward side of the beach and sand dunes between St Pauls Avenue Car Park and Starr Gate, with the exception of the amenity beach area; and, - 2.
+An un-funded revenue budget increase in 2018/19 and subsequent years to provide for the required additional staffing costs for the operation in the sum of £25k per annum.